-Hailing from Provo, UT, Taylor Goodwin is a second-year naturopathic medical student at Southwest College of Naturopathic Medicine (SCNM).
+Hailing from Provo, UT, Taylor Goodwin is a second-year naturopathic medical student at Sonoran University of Health Sciences (Sonoran University).
 He shares his experience leading up to starting his journey in naturopathic medicine, and as an ND student.

 Why did you choose naturopathic medicine?